Linear model

-In statistics, the term linear model is used in different ways according to the context.
+In statistics, the term linear model refers to any model which assumes linearity in the system.
 The most common occurrence is in connection with regression models and the term is often taken as synonymous with linear regression model.
 However, the term is also used in time series analysis with a different meaning.
 In each case, the designation "linear" is used to identify a subclass of models for which substantial reduction in the complexity of the related statistical theory is possible.